dart-lang/site-www/src/faq.md

 ### Q. Is Dart a statically typed language?

-Dart 1.x is statically typed if you opt in to [strong mode] and use a compiler (such as the Dart Development Compiler, aka [dartdevc]({{site.webdev}}/tools/dartdevc)), that has both static and runtime checks.
-With both static and runtime checks, Dart has a sound type system, which guarantees that an expression of one type cannot produce a value of another type.
+Dart 1.x is statically typed if you opt in to [strong mode] and use a compiler (such as the Dart development compiler, [dartdevc]({{site.webdev}}/tools/dartdevc)), that has static and runtime checks.
+With both types of checks, Dart has a sound type system, which guarantees that an expression of one type cannot produce a value of another type.
 (So, no surprises!)
 Types won't be optional in Dart 2.0.